yuzu-co/resources/docs/magento.md

 #### Manuel Install

-* Extract the extension’s content on your computer and navigaate inside the extracted folder.
+* Extract the extension’s content on your computer and navigate inside the extracted folder.
 * Use your FTP client to upload the contents of the extension on your remote store (with the same folder tree).
 * Connect to Magento Admin Panel.
 * Clear the cache: go to System > Cache Management.
 Clear the store cache.